PDLT-University-of-York/test-split-site/docs/assessment/anonymous-assignment-eol.md

     This guide considers the implications for new submissions by resitting/extenstion students in modules from 2022/23 or earlier.
 It is primarily aimed at **administrators**.

 ## Background
 The anonymous assignment building block was retired on 30th September 2023.
-All "in VLE" file based assessments for 2023/24 should be [setup using the new Turnitin Feedback Studio submission points](/docs/assessment/turnitin-feedback-studio-set-up.md) from within a Learn Ultra site.
+All "in VLE" file based assessments for 2023/24 should be [set up using the new Turnitin Feedback Studio submission points](turnitin-feedback-studio-set-up.md) from within a Learn Ultra site.

 !!!
 Warning